esciencecenter-digital-skills/medical-image-processing/episodes/introduction_to_mri.md

 ![](fig/dicom_to_nifti.png){alt='dicom-to-nifti'}

 NIfTI is one of the most ubiquitous file formats for storing neuroimaging data.
-If you're interested in learning more about NIfTI images, we highly recommend [this blog post about the NIfTI format](https://brainder.org/2012/09/23/the-nifti-file-format/).
 We can convert our DICOM data to NIfTI using [dcm2niix](https://github.com/rordenlab/dcm2niix).

 We can learn how to run `dcm2niix` by taking a look at its help menu.